 We provide both specialist emergency refuge for women and children fleeing violence and abuse and a community service which provides outreach support to both female and male victims, including those in same sex relationships.
-We also have a small children and young people's team which supports the children and young people living in our refuge and who also work with local schools and colleges in raising awareness of health relationships.
+We also have a small children and young people's team which supports the children and young people living in our refuge and who also work with local schools and colleges in raising awareness of healthy relationships.
+Please see our training page for details of how we can help your organisation.

 A domestic abusive relationship does not always involve physical violence.
 It can be physical, or include other abuse such as sexual, emotional or financial abuse.
 It can include coercive and controlling behaviour and you do not have to be living with someone to be in an abusive relationship.